misha-dig/misha-dig/README.md

 I design electronics circuits and PCBs via DipTrace, EasyEda (Online editor) and Autodesk Eagle (for university).

-I'll start to learn programm C# langauge if I have possible due time and strength.

 ## Favorites (things and hardwares) and having tools

 My favorite series microcontrollers are atmega328P, stm32F4, stm32F0.